LiteFeather1/ltf-stopwatch/README.md

 ### Copy Time
 Press the Copy Button or Ctrl + C to copy to clipboard the elapsed time.
 Formatted as HH:MM:SS

+### Paste-In Time
+Press Ctrl + V to paste-in a time to modify the Stopwatch elapsed time.
+Formatted as HH:MM:SS Modifiers examples:
+ - "=" = Resets the stopwatch to the specified time, e.g. "=1.25" resets the Stopwatch to 00:00:01.25.
+ - "+" = Adds to the elapsed time, e.g. "+1:10" adds 1 minute and 10 seconds to the elapsed time.
+ - "-" = Substracts the elapsed time, e.g. "-1:3:5" subtracts 1 hour, 3 minutes and 5 seconds of elapsed the time.

+Note: the elapsed time cannot be a negative number.

 ### Restore Previous Stopwatch
 Resetted the stopwatch by accident?
 No worries just press Alt + Z to restore the previous stopwatch